2022 Saudi Arabia mass execution: Event

 On 12 March 2022, the Kingdom of Saudi Arabia carried out the execution of 81 men on charges of loyalty to foreign terrorist organizations and holding deviant beliefs, as Saudi Press Agency (SPA) reported on the same day.
 The interior ministry claimed in a statement, the crimes perpetrated by these men include committing loyalty to foreign terrorist organizations, such as the Islamic State, Al-Qaeda and the Houthi movement and murdering innocent people.
 37 of those executed were Saudi nationals who were convicted of one count of trying to assassinate government employees, smuggling weapons into the country, and targeting police stations, vital economic locations, and convoys.
 The SPA did not report on how they were executed.
 According to the SPA report, the charged were supplied with the right to a lawyer and their full rights under Saudi law during the judicial process.

 These mass executions were carried out as the crown prince of Saudi Arabia, Mohammed bin Salman Al Saud, claimed that the country was reforming the judiciary and restricting the use of the death penalty in Saudi Arabia.
-According to The New York Times, the war in Yemen, the killing of Jamal Khashoggi, the execution of minors, the Washington Post columnist in a Saudi consulate in 2018 and a crackdown on dissent have thwarted Saudi Arabia's efforts to create a clean image in recent years.
+According to The New York Times, the war in Yemen, the killing of Assassination of Jamal Khashoggi, the Washington Post columnist, in a Saudi consulate in 2018, the execution of minors, and a crackdown on dissent have thwarted Saudi Arabia's efforts to create a clean image in recent years.

 Reaction

 Human rights groups condemned the executions.
 Ali Adubusi, head of the European Saudi Organisation for Human Rights said: "These executions are the opposite of justice".
 There were no charges that deserve the death penalty under the benchmarks that Saudi Arabia has made public.
 Some of the executions were only accused of participating in rights protests.
 Crown prince Mohammed bin Salman Al Saud said that the country was reforming the judiciary and restricting the use of the death penalty in Saudi Arabia.

-On 23 December 2022, The Daily Telegraph stated in a letter to James Cleverly signed by MPs the party including David Davis (British politician), Hilary Benn, Peter Bottomley, Andy Slaughter and Alistair Carmichael: Saudi Arabia may carry out a mass execution during the Christmas.
+On 23 December 2022, The Daily Telegraph stated in a letter to James Cleverly signed by MPs the party including David Davis, Hilary Benn, Peter Bottomley, Andy Slaughter and Alistair Carmichael: Saudi Arabia may carry out a mass execution during the Christmas holidays.
 The kingdom carried out executions during the festive and New Year periods as did it 2016 and 2020 when it is more difficult for the international community to react quickly.